techidaily/site-games-able/source/_posts/creating-innocuous-steam-fun-for-kids-and-parents.md

 ![Steam displaying games you've granted access to in Family View](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2024/01/steam-family-view-games.png)

  You may find that you eventually run out of space.
-If that's the case, you can[uninstall the Steam games and reinstall them later](https://www.makeuseof.com/how-to-uninstall-steam-games-reinstall/) when you're ready to play them again.
+If that's the case, you can [uninstall the Steam games and reinstall them later](https://www.makeuseof.com/how-to-uninstall-steam-games-reinstall/) when you're ready to play them again.

 Steam saves your progress, so you won't have to start over.